How the BBC exploited equality for its own social media gain:

-- ‘entertainment news’ unless being an unfortunate R.I.P. or related to heinous criminal activity is FAKE NEWS!!!
+- ‘Entertainment news’ unless being an unfortunate R.I.P. or related to heinous criminal activity is FAKE news by definition.

-Yet there it was in my feed thanks to the BBC News Page sharing the Entertainment Page’s post of the article from its own website.
+Yet there it was in my feed thanks to the BBC News Page sharing the Entertainment Page’s post of an article from its own website.

 Though these points are mere canon fodder when compared to half the population being female (as current gender dividers roughly go), yet it’s taken them this long and numerous changes in Doctors to consider the rational mathematical logic that would befall an alien regenerating in random human form.